 Adding More Buckets

 You can further refine the bucket strategy by adding more buckets.
 For example, a three-bucket strategy might use an intermediate bucket (No 2) between a cash bucket (No 1) and an equity-growth bucket (No 3).
 Bucket 2 would consist of relatively low-risk investments that generate income.
 These could include bonds and high-yielding equities.
-The total value of assets in bucket 2 should be enough to support several years of outgoings.
+Bucket 2 is often sized to support several years of outgoings.
 In this way, buckets 1 and 2 together provide an even bigger buffer in case of a market correction.

 You’d pay the income from bucket 2 into bucket 1, to help keep it topped up.
-Periodically, you’d need to sell some assets in bucket 2 to further top up bucket 1.
+Periodically, assets in bucket 2 may be sold to further top up bucket 1.
 In turn, you’d keep bucket 2 topped up by selling assets in bucket 3; this can be deferred in case of a market correction.

 Reasons For Using A Bucket Strategy